Three Scots out as McGinn is called up

 Denmark are five points ahead of Israel after five matches.

+The Scottish FA have not yet announced the reasons for the trio's withdrawal.
 McGinn, who joins younger brother John in the squad, has previously been called up by Clarke without being capped.

 Manager Clarke had praised the impact of Rangers right-back Patterson on his first start at the weekend, stating he was a "big player" after playing a key role in his country's winner.